Goddrew/EmotionDetection/README.md

 ## About

 This project aims to detect facial expression in real time.
 The CNN model I created is an re-implementation of the papers below with an added `AdaptiveAvgPool2d` layer and `LazyLinear` layer.
 The CNN is trained on [FER-2013](https://www.kaggle.com/datasets/msambare/fer2013), with 7 expressions including: **Angry, Disgust, Fear, Happy, Sad, Suprise, Neutral**.
 The model is built using PyTorch.
-OpenCV and Flask is used to build the rest of the web interface.
+OpenCV is used for video processing and Flask is used to build the rest of the web interface.

 ## Training Process & Result